 This terrine may take a little time to make, but it's worth the effort.
-This one's flavoured with ginger, thyme, allspice and a splash of Pedro Ximénez sherry.
-The shelled pistachios along with the allspice give it a festive flavour and slightly crunchy texture.
-Make it as Boxing Day treat to enjoy with leftover cheese and chutney.
+Flavoured with ginger, thyme, allspice and a splash of Pedro Ximénez sherry, it makes a great starter or to serve alongside cheese with your Boxing Day buffet.

 On Christmas Day, there's so much to think about from the cooking of the turkey (check out our top tips to cooking your turkey here) to the layering of the trifle.
-The last thing you need to think about is the starter, so make this pork terrine a couple of days in advance and leave to chill in the fridge.
-When you want to serve it, simply take it out of the fridge, remove the cling film and give the plate a quick dip in hot water.
+The last thing you need to think about is the starter, so make this easy pork terrine a couple of days in advance and leave to chill in the fridge.

-Our duck terrine recipe with sour cherry and crunchy pistachios makes for the perfect dinner party starter over the festive season.
+Our meat terrine recipe with sour cherry and crunchy pistachios makes for the perfect dinner party starter over the festive season.
 Our stunning recipe can be made up to three days ahead, just make sure you keep it well wrapped in the fridge.
-More starter recipes here.
+More starter recipes here

 Chicken liver pâté is a great make-ahead Christmas Day starter.
-It's an ndulgent treat, and a great way to prepare for the feast that's to follow.
+It's an indulgent treat, and a great way to prepare for the feast that's to follow.
 Why not serve it with some crunchy bread or sourdough and cornichons on the side?
-Or, if you're feeling really adventurous, pipe it into some choux buns and accompany it with some posh sauternes jelly or christmassy chutney.

 Want a easy yet impressive starter recipe for your Christmas Day dinner?
 Our smoked mackerel pâté is simple to make but packs in a lot of flavour.
 Served with cucumber and pickled beetroot makes it a bit more special.

-This recipe for einkhorn drop scone with chicken liver pâté would make an impressive Christmas Day starter.
+This chicken liver pâté would make an impressive Christmas Day starter.
 Wow your guests with an indulgent start to the meal.
 The drop scone has a light texture that works well with the rich pâté.

 Need a quick Christmas Day starter recipe?
-Smoked mackerel pâté is quick to make and pretty healthy too.
-It also has the benefit of being slightly lighter than its meatier counterparts ahead of an epic meal.
-Alternatively it would be perfect on the Boxing Day buffet table for those fish eaters.
-Serve it with some crusty bread, some crackers and the rest of the leftovers!
-Check out our Boxing Day recipes to feed a crowd here.
+Smoked mackerel pâté is quick to make.
+Serve it with some crusty bread, and then eat the rest with some crackers on Boxing Day!
+Check out our Boxing Day recipes to feed a crowd here

-Looking for an easy yet stunning Christmas Day starter recipe?
+Looking for an easy yet impressive Christmas Day starter recipe?
 Rabbit is a great budget choice and slow-cooking with pork belly and herbs makes a lovely terrine.
-Serve this as a starter or evening buffet recipe for your friends and family over the festive season.
 It's better made ahead so will save loads of time.
-Check out more of our Christmas recipes to feed a crowd here.
+Check out more of our Christmas recipes to feed a crowd here

 Want to impress your guests over the festive season?
 Add this spectacular starter to your Christmas menu and turn a family meal or dinner for friends into a really special occasion.
-Check out our more of our impressive Christmas Day recipes.
+Check out more of our impressive Christmas Day recipes here

-Need a show-stopping Christmas Day starter?
-A really good terrine is a wonderful thing and although it takes a little effort it's absolutely worth it.
-Make this one up to 2-3 days ahead and keep chilled.
-Ask the butcher if the hocks need overnight soaking.
-Use a good shop-bought piccalilli to serve alongside.
+Need a showstopping Christmas Day starter?
+Make this one up to 2-3 days ahead and keep chilled and then use a good shop-bought piccalilli to serve alongside.

 Smoked salmon and watercress pâté is creamy yet light.
 Around Christmas time, people often stock up on smoked salmon, but run out of ways to use it.
 Why not make this pâté and spread it on a toasted bagel?
 It's the perfect snack for Christmas Eve or why not serve it at Boxing Day brunch?

 It's always handy to make a terrine in advance to keep in the fridge over the Christmas period.
-It can be brought out if surprise friends pop around or if you run out of leftovers!
+It can be brought out if friends pop around or if you run out of leftovers.
 Serve it with bread, crackers and salad.

-This oh-so-easy pâté is made by simply whizzing in a food processor and chilling until you're ready to serve.
+This easy fish pâté is made by simply whizzing the ingredients in a food processor and chilling until you're ready to serve.
 It also works with hot smoked trout or salmon.
-Serve as a canapé on melba toast, prepare ahead for a starter or enjoy as a light lunch.
+Serve as a canapé on melba toast, prepare ahead for a starter or enjoy as a light lunch over the festive season.